Southwest cancels more than 2,800 flights in a 'full-blown meltdown'

 A historic winter storm has tangled holiday travel and brought dangerous conditions to a big chunk of the United States, but no airline has struggled more to navigate the Christmas holiday rush than Southwest Airlines.

-Southwest canceled more than 2,800 flights by 6:55 p.m.
-ET Monday — more than half of its schedule for the day, according to flight tracker FlightAware.
+Southwest canceled more than 2,870 flights by 8:25 p.m.
+ET Monday — at least 70% of its schedule for the day, according to flight tracker FlightAware.
 The disruptions add to chaos that has left people stranded at airports across the country, many of them with little idea of when they can get home or where their bags are.

 The number of canceled flights for Southwest is more than 10 times higher than for Delta, which had the second-most cancelations by a U.S. airline with 265 flights called off.
 Other airlines have also ordered large-scale cancellations in the past week.